 Don’t line up for Insta-famous baked goods.
 Yes, we know, Carrie Bradshaw once consumed an enticing-looking cupcake heavy with icing (frosting, rather) at The Magnolia Bakery and it was just too perfect.
 And we know that Dominique Ansel’s Cronuts have spawned copycats around the world – but they’re also responsible for a queue down the block at his SoHo bakery.

 Instead do as a New Yorker like Carrie would do.
-She’d head somewhere a little less obvious, like Levain Bakery on the Upper West Side for an enormous, melty choc-chip cookie, or Christina Tosi’s Milk Bar for Crack Pie.
+She’d head somewhere a little less obvious, like Levain Bakery on the Upper West Side for an enormous, melty choc-chip cookie, or Dough in Brooklyn or Flat Iron for a Mocha Almond Crunch doughnut.
 If you must have a cupcake, try Buttercup Bake Shop’s Chunky Monkey: banana cake topped with chocolate buttercream and chocolate chips.
 Trust us.

 This article was originally published in March 2017 and has been updated